root-project/web/manual/math/index.md

 ### Matrix views

-With the following matrix view classes, you can access matrix elements:
+With the following matrix view classes, you can access the matrix elements:

 - `TMatrixDRow`
 - `TMatrixDColumn`